Devilish-Trio/audiobook-merger/README.md

 # Context
+I used ChatGPT to write this script becauae I wanted to merge seperated audiobook chapters into one large file.
+I blame Pocket Cast for not allowing their users to make folders per audiobook when uploaded with the Pocket Cast Plus cloud service.
+For the Pocket Cast Plus limitation, came this python script.

 This code is used to merge a list of audio files into a single file using the ffmpeg command-line utility.
 The code begins by allowing the user to select the input audio files using a file selection dialog.
 It then sets the output file's extension to be the same as the input file's extension.

 Next, the code creates a text file called input_list.txt and writes a list of the input audio file paths to it, with the file directive preceding each file path.
 This text file is used as input to ffmpeg.